Introduction to Monitoring Kubernetes

 Jaeger troubleshoots and monitors transactions in complex distributed systems such as Kubernetes.

-Microservices architecture is distributed in nature and may result in problems when achieving distributed context propagation, transaction monitoring, and latency optimizations.
+Microservices architecture is distributed and may result in problems when achieving distributed context propagation, transaction monitoring, and latency optimizations.
 Jaeger is a monitoring system of, by, and for distributed systems.

 MetricFire

-MetricFire offers a comprehensive infrastructure and application monitoring platform from a set of open-source monitoring tools.
-Offering Hosted Graphite and Hosted Grafana.
-Users can view metrics on detailed dashboards in real-time, without having to do anything but send the metrics over to MetricFire.
+MetricFire offers a comprehensive infrastructure and application monitoring platform based on a set of open-source monitoring tools.
+It Offers Hosted Graphite and Hosted Grafana.
+Users can view metrics on detailed dashboards in real-time without having to do anything but send the metrics over to MetricFire.

-Hosted Graphite and Hosted Grafana through MetricFire allow for the continuous active deployment of new features, as MetricFire’s products all have their foundations in the ever-growing open source projects.
-Configuring the Snap Daemon to send Kubernetes metrics to your MetricFire account is simple and just requires configuring your account's API key to be used as the prefix for each metric and the URL Endpoint to be used as the server destination.
+Hosted Graphite and Hosted Grafana through MetricFire allow for the continuous active deployment of new features, as MetricFire’s products all have their foundations in the ever-growing open-source projects.
+Configuring the Snap Daemon to send Kubernetes metrics to your MetricFire account is simple.
+It just requires configuring your account's API key to be used as the prefix for each metric and the URL Endpoint to be used as the server destination.
 Check out our article Monitoring Kubernetes with Hosted Graphite to learn how to set up monitoring your Kubernetes infrastructure quickly and easily using our Hosted service.

-Moreover, MetricFire provides Hosted Graphite and Grafana as-a-service and includes missing features in vanilla Graphite – Grafana dashboards with long-term storage and technical support.
+Moreover, MetricFire provides Hosted Graphite and Grafana as a service and includes missing features in vanilla Graphite—Grafana dashboards, along with long-term storage and technical support.
 You can sign up for a free trial with MetricFire today and start building Kubernetes dashboards within a few minutes.

 Conclusion

-Organizations that are invested in K8s and Docker containers to empower their microservices, should consider one of the existing Kubernetes monitoring tools, instead of putting their efforts into creating a new one.
+Organizations that are invested in K8s and Docker containers to empower their microservices should consider using one of the existing Kubernetes monitoring tools instead of creating a new one.

-It's better to use the existing monitoring tools that offer unparalleled customizations and are getting better with every version thanks to a large community.
+It's better to use the existing monitoring tools, which offer unparalleled customizations and, thanks to a large community, improve with every version.

-For organizations, managed Kubernetes monitoring tools are a worthwhile option to consider as they allow them to focus on delivering value to their customers without the need to spend time on unnecessary but avoidable tasks.
+For organizations, managed Kubernetes monitoring tools are a worthwhile option.
+They allow them to focus on delivering value to their customers without spending time on unnecessary but avoidable tasks.

 Sign up for a free trial with MetricFire and start monitoring your Kubernetes today.
 Book a demo and talk to us directly about monitoring your Kubernetes infrastructure.